will-cern/xroofit-readthedocs/docs/source/basics.rst

 ----------
 `Models` are functions that evaluate to the probability density (or sometimes probability mass if all the observables are categorical) of observing an entry of a given dataset.
 This will include the probability of observing the global observable values of the dataset.
 Any variable that the model depends which isn't an observable is known as a `parameter`.
 We will learn below that models usually follow a common generic structure in HEP.
 Models are represented in RooFit by classes inheriting from ``RooAbsPdf``.

 Parameters are in one of two possible states: they are either `floating` or `constant`.
 Parameters that can be in either state are `floatable` parameters.
-Non-floatable parameters must be `constant`.
-All categorical variables are non-floatable.
+Non-floatable parameters must be `constant` - these types of parameters are also called `arguments`.
+All categorical parameters are non-floatable.
 Additionally, continuous variables can be non-floatable if they are represented with a `RooConstVar` in RooFit.
-The constant parameters are also sometimes called the `arguments` of the model, and the floating parameters are the `floats`.
+The constant parameters are also sometimes called the `consts` of the model, and the floating parameters are the `floats`.

 Test Statistics
 -------------